Rumkey988/Excel-Project/README.md

-# Excel-Project
-This project is an interactive Excel-based Inventory Management Dashboard designed to streamline inventory analysis and decision-making.
+Inventory Management Dashboard
+The primary objective of this dashboard is to:
+•	Analyze inventory performance using ABC-XYZ segmentation.
+•	Visualize critical metrics such as revenue distribution, turnover ratio, warehouse value, and Days on Hand.
+•	Enable data-driven decision-making for inventory replenishment, demand forecasting, and resource allocation.